Quicr/quicr-protocol-spec/moq-arch.md

 Domain component uniquely identifies a given application domain.
 This is like a HTTP Origin and uniquely identifies the application and a root relay.
 This is a DNS domain name or IP address combined with a UDP port number mapped to into the domain.
 Example: sfu.webex.com:5004.

 Application component is scoped under a given Domain/Origin.
-This component is further split into 2 sub-components by the application.
-First component represents a static aspect of a given usage context and the final sub-component represent dynamic aspects.
-Such a division would allow efficient wildcarding rules (see Wildcarding) when supported.
+This component is further split into 2 sub-components by a given application.
+First component represents a static aspect of the application's usage context (meetingId in a conferencing applications) and the final sub-component represent dynamic aspects (stream/encoding time).
+Such a division would allow for efficient wildcarding rules (see Wildcarding) when supported.
 The length and interpretation of each application sub-component is application specific.
 Also to note, such a sub-division is optional and care should be taken when supporting wildcarding rules, if omitted.

 Example: In this example, the domain component identifies acme.meeting.com domain, the application compoment identifies an instance of a meeting  under this domain, say "meeting123", and one of many meida streams, say camera stream, from the user "alice"